Algebraic cycles and values of Green's functions -- Products of Elliptic Curves: Motivic Cycles

+Note that when the Chow group of $X_s$ becomes larger a cycle could be decomposable but generically indecomposable.

-In this paper we show that certain cycles we construct using Propositon \ref{construction} in the Kummer $K3$ surface of a product of two elliptic curves are indecomposable.
-In the companion paper \cite{sree-simple} we show that is also the case for the Kummer surface of a simple Abelian surface.
+In this paper we show that certain cycles we construct using Proposition~\ref{construction} in the Kummer $K3$ surface of a product of two elliptic curves are generically indecomposable.
+In the companion paper \cite{sree-simple} we show that this is also the case for the Kummer surface of a simple Abelian surface.